anbclausen/quills/README.md

   -anc, --ancillaries   whether to allow ancillary SWAPs or not -log {0,1}, --log_level {0,1}
-                        how much text to output during execution (0: silent, 1: default)
+                        how much text to output during execution (0: silent, 1: default) -bound SWAP_BOUND, --swap_bound SWAP_BOUND
+                        the maximum number of SWAPs to allow in the output circuit (default: -1 -- off)
 ```